spShashankGit/LearningCurve/A6Core2Starter/Readme.md

 1. Goto Control Panel -> Uninstall a program
 2. Click Turn Windows Features On or Off
+3. Open IIS
-3. Turn features on for IIS
+4. Turn features on for IIS
-4. Add new Website or an app under Default Website
+5. Add new Website or an app under Default Website
-5. Change new AppPool or DefaultAppPool Basic Settings -> .Net CLR Version ---> No Managed Code
+6. Change new AppPool or DefaultAppPool Basic Settings -> .Net CLR Version ---> No Managed Code
-6. Download & Install WebDeploy
+7. Download & Install WebDeploy

 #### Jenkins